Learn the basic definition and history of silver coins.

 Did you know this about Silver Coins?

-Spanish real de a ocho, pieces of eight coins also commonly known as Spanish dollar coins were the most highly circulated coins at the founding of the Republic of the United States of America in 1776.
+Spanish real de ocho, pieces of eight coins also commonly known as Spanish dollar coins were the most highly circulated coins at the founding of the Republic of the United States of America in 1776.

 Silver coins were the dominant international currencies from the 16th to the mid 19th Century.